LaibaBasit008/portal/README.md

 ---------------------------

 1. Make sure you have installed Python 3.6, [pip3](https://pip.pypa.io/en/latest/) and [virtualenv](http://www.virtualenv.org/en/latest/).
-1. If working behind a proxy, make sure your environment variables are properly set up.
+2. If working behind a proxy, make sure your environment variables are properly set up.
 If you still get an error due to proxy, use "-E" flag along with "sudo" to export all the environment variables.
-1. Make sure you have python3-dev installed on your operating system.
+3. Make sure you have python3-dev installed on your operating system.
 For Debian, you would additionally require libpq-dev.
    Install by using `sudo apt-get install libpq-dev python3-dev`
-1. Make sure you have PostgreSQL installed.
+4. Make sure you have PostgreSQL installed.
 For a tutorial on installing Postgres, [Django Girls'](http://djangogirls.org) ebook, [Tutorials Extension](http://djangogirls.org/resources/), is a reference.
    The info is also on [Django Girls GitHub repository](https://github.com/DjangoGirls/tutorial-extensions/blob/master/en/optional_postgresql_installation/README.md).
-1. Clone the repo - `git clone https://github.com/systers/portal.git` and cd into the `portal` directory.
+5. Clone the repo - `git clone https://github.com/systers/portal.git` and cd into the `portal` directory.
 If working behind a proxy, follow the instructions [here](https://cms-sw.github.io/tutorial-proxy.html).
-1. Create a virtual environment with Python 3 and install dependencies:
+6. Create a virtual environment with Python 3.6 and install dependencies:

      ```bash
+     $ virtualenv -p python3.6 venv
+     `incase of path error use the following command`
      $ virtualenv venv --python=/path/to/python3
+     $ echo $PATH=python3.6  (to find path/to/python3.6)
      $ source venv/bin/activate
      $ pip install -r requirements/dev.txt
      $ sudo apt-get install python-gdal